 Collaborate and Build Relationships

-Collaborations help creators grow, reach new audiences, learn something new, meet new people, and connect with others.
+Collaborations with other creators help you grow, reach new audiences, learn something new, meet new people, and connect with others.

 Reach out directly via Twitter or Discord and build a relationship.
 Ask each other for advice.
 Ask for strategies.
 Ask for support.
 Play together or stream together.
-Raid and host each other.
 Do Instagram takeovers or social media collaborations.
 Ultimately, you can support each other, and you can create something new.

 Create a Community

-Make a Discord server for your channel: it doesn’t matter how small you are.
-Someone cares about you and your content, and they want a place to interact with you and to interact with others who enjoy your content.
+Make a Discord server for your channel—it doesn’t matter how small your audience is.
+Someone cares about you and your content, and they want a place to interact with you and others who enjoy your content, too.

-You can also use Reddit, Discord, or join forums with people of similar interests and become a part of an already established community.
+You can also use Reddit to join forums with people of similar interests and become a part of an already established community.
 Being a part of a community of like-minded people is a great opportunity to invite new people to your stream.

 Attend Events and Conferences

-We’ve covered this a little bit above, but we wanted to reiterate it here because attending conferences can bring new business opportunities, contacts, and collaborations.
-The cost here is obviously higher, however, the potential ROI can be well worth the expense.
+Attending conferences can bring new business opportunities, contacts, and collaborations.
+The cost here is obviously higher.
+However, the potential return can be well worth the expense.

 When trying to figure out whether to attend a conference, you should be very deliberate with your goals.
 Be honest with yourself.
 Is it to have fun?
-That’s fine.
-Life is short.
-You should enjoy it.
-Is it to connect with other creators you admire?
-That’s great!
+Or is it to connect with other creators you admire?

 Be sure to do your research.
 If you want to introduce yourself to a streamer, make sure they will be there so that the trip is not in vain.
 Trying to get sponsored?
-Try emailing them before the conference to lock a meeting.
+Try emailing the brand before the conference to lock in a meeting.
 Once you figure out your goals, you can decide for yourself if the trip is worth it.

-Start communicating with the world about your stream.
+Start telling the world about your live stream.
 Promote your social channels when you stream.
 Plug your handles when you are live.
-Include all your links in your about section with Link Space.
+Include all your links in your Twitch About section with Link Space.
 Social media acts as a way to amplify your reach when you go live and gives your community a place to interact with you.

 These are our five best practices to help you grow your channel and become a Twitch affiliate.
-Of course, there are thousands of helpful tips out there.
-What advice would you give to new streamers?
+What are some things you're implementing while working your way to Affiliate status?